Last updated - September 21, 2020

 Stripe payment gateway is rapidly increasing in popularity among WooCommerce store owners.
 It is supported globally in around 25 countries, you can see the full list here.
 Stripe helps you accept payment via all major credit cards, and Apple Pay and even bitcoin.
 The extension is absolutely free and you don’t have to pay any monthly fees or set up fee.
 Stripe charges an amount for each of the transactions that you make.

 It supports WooCommerce subscriptions that need recurring payments.
 In addition, it allows saving credit card information for your returning customers.
 This is one of the best payment gateway options when you start out with your WooCommerce business.

 You can totally rely on this WooCommerce extension to set up a secure payment gateway for your WooCommerce store.
 Your customers will stay on your site throughout the entire checkout flow.
 You can customize your checkout flow according to your customers’ interests, and this contributes a lot to the customer experience on your store.
 However, you have to ensure an SSL certificate for your site and need a merchant account.

 With this plugin, you can process refunds and capture previously authorized transactions easily from the WooCommerce admin side.
 It is a good option if you have regular international transactions in your store.
 Setting up the plugin is quite easy.
 Once you purchase and activate the plugin, you have to enter the API key.
 You can purchase a subscription option of this plugin from the WooCommerce site.
-A single site subscription is $79, 5-site is $99, and 25-site is $199.
+The cost of the plugin is $79.

 This extension completely redefines your checkout flow by offering three different payment strategies for your store.
 These are checkout (pay now), invoice (pay within 14 days of the purchase), and part payment (where customers can pay in multiple installments).

 Basically, this extension gives the option to your customers to choose a payment plan they prefer.
 However, please note this option is available only on US, UK, Germany, Sweden, Denmark, Finland, Norway, Austria and The Netherlands.
 You can download and install the plugin for free from the WooCommerce site.